Furnace Repair Checklist

 - Your heater may lose power if an excessively filthy filter causes the breaker to trip.

 While it depends on what model of heating system you have, your air filter can be found within the blower compartment of your furnace, an attached filter case or wall-mounted return air grille.

 - Switch off your heating system.

 - Take out the filter and angle it toward the light.
 If you can’t notice light through it, use a new one.

 - Insert the new filter with the arrow pointing toward the heating system to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter sooner.

 To make the procedure go more quickly down the line, use a permanent writing tool on your heater housing or ductwork to list the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans catch liquid your heater removes from the air.

 If moisture is leaking out of your furnace or its pan is overflowing, follow these steps.